-One of the most effective and well known methods for treating addiction, dependence, and compulsive behaviour is the 12 Step Program.
-This process allows for a complete breakdown and analysis of the root causes behind addiction, coming to accept the realities of the situation, and then providing constructive tools to help build an addiction free life moving forward.
-At Freedom From Addiction, our dedicated team focus on providing a supportive and caring atmosphere during the 12 Step Program to give our clients the best chance possible at leading clear and sober lives.
+One of the most effective and well-known methods for treating addiction, dependence, and compulsive behaviour is the 12 Step Program.
+This process allows for a complete breakdown and analysis of the root causes behind addiction, coming to accept the realities of the situation, and then providing constructive tools to help build an addiction-free life moving forward.
+At Freedom From Addiction, our dedicated team focuses on providing a supportive and caring atmosphere during the 12 Step Program to give our clients the best chance possible at leading clear and sober lives.

 What is the 12 Step Program?

 The 12 Step Program is one of the most widely used treatments for a range of addictions and compulsive behaviours.
 First introduced by Alcoholics Anonymous (AA) in 1935, the program was created to help the growing number of AA chapters across the US to relate and engage with one another on common ground during their struggle with alcoholism.

 The program was then adapted for use across many different support groups fighting different addictive behaviours, such as Crystal Meth Anonymous, Gamblers Anonymous, and Narcotics Anonymous.
 While the original 12 Step Program contained strong Christian themes as central tenants of the technique, modern interpretations remove explicit references to religious themes and focus more on spiritual and philosophical ideals.

 As the name suggests, the 12 Step Program involves 12 clearly defined steps to be followed during the road to recovery from any form of addiction or compulsive behaviour.
 These fall into six main categories:

 The first step in the process is acknowledging that one cannot control one’s addiction or compulsion and that life has become unmanageable.
 This is key in coming to terms with the reality of the situation and accepting that help must be sought in order to truly heal.